 What are managers, specialists and trainees?

-The Federal Office for Migration and Refugees will issue you with a certificate confirming your entitlement to short-term mobility as an intra-corporate transferee.
-The certificate is declaratory in nature, and is not absolutely necessary in order to enter the country.
+The Federal Office for Migration and Refugees will issue you with a certificate entitling you to residence.
+The certificate is declaratory, and you do not absolutely have to have it in order to enter the country, but it can be used as proof vis-à-vis authorities and private individuals.

-• a residence title issued by the first EU Member State and bearing the designation "ICT",
+• a residence title issued by the first EU Member State bearing the designation “ICT”,

 • a recognised, valid passport/replacement passport,

-If you wish to work at a German branch of your company for longer than 90 days, you will require a Mobile ICT Card in Germany.
+If you wish to work in a German unit within your undertaking for more than 90 days, you will need a Mobile ICT Card in Germany.

 Good to know!